Revocable Cryptography from Learning with Errors: Introduction

+{\em Invoking Gaussian-collapsing}: To overcome this issue, we ask the reduction to generate the quantum auxiliary input in a different way; rather than computing \textsc{Aux} as a function of $\ket{\psi_{\vec y}}$, we compute it as a function of $\ket{{\vec x_0}}$, where ${\vec x_0}$ results from \emph{collapsing} the state $\ket{\psi_{\vec y}}$ via a measurement in the computational basis.
+By invoking the \emph{Gaussian collapsing property}~\cite{Poremba22}, we can show that the auxiliary information computed using $\ket{\psi_{\vec y}}$ is computationally indistinguishable from the auxiliary information computed using $\ket{{\vec x_0}}$.
+Once we invoke the collapsed version of $\ket{\psi_{\vec y}}$, we can carry out the reduction and conclude that $\algo D$ can distinguish between the samples $(\vec u,\vec u^\intercal \vec x_0)$ and $(\vec u,r)$, where $\vec u$ and $r$ are random and $\vec x_0$ is Gaussian, with advantage negligibly close to $\epsilon$.\footnote{Technically, $\algo D$ can distinguish between $(\vec u,\vec u^\intercal \vec x_0 + e')$ and $(\vec u,r)$ for a Gaussian error $e'$.
+However, by defining a distinguisher $\tilde{\algo D}$ that first shifts $\vec u$ by a Gaussian vector $e'$ and then runs $\algo D$, we obtain the desired distinguisher.} Notice that $\algo D$ now resembles a so-called \emph{Goldreich-Levin} distinguisher~\cite{10.1145/73007.73010}.\\

 {\em Reduction to Goldreich-Levin}: Assuming the existence of a quantum Goldreich-Levin theorem for the field $\Zq$, one could then convert $\algo D$ into an extractor that extracts ${\vec x_0}$ with high probability.
 Prior to our work, a quantum Goldreich-Levin theorem was only known for $\Z_2$~\cite{AdcockCleve2002,CLLZ21}.
 In particular, it is unclear how to extend prior work towards higher order fields $\Z_q$ because the interference pattern in the analysis of the quantum extractor does not seem to generalize beyond the case when $q=2$.
-Instead, we do the following.
-We start with the \emph{classical} Goldreich-Levin theorem for finite fields due to Dodis et al.~\cite{Dodis10} and then upgrade it to {\em quantum} Goldreich-Levin for finite fields using a recent work by Bitansky, Brakerski and Kalai.~\cite{BBK22}.
-This allows us to obtain the first quantum Goldreich-Levin theorem for large fields, which we prove in \Cref{sec:QGL}.
-Specifically, we can show that a distinguisher $\algo D$ that, given auxiliary input \textsc{Aux}, can distinguish between $(\vec u,\vec u^\intercal \vec x_0)$ and $(\vec u,r)$ with advantage $\epsilon$ can be converted into a quantum extractor that can extract ${\vec x_0}$ given \textsc{Aux} in time $\poly(1/\eps,q)$ with probability at least $\poly(\eps,1/q)$.\\
+Fortunately, we can rely on the \emph{classical} Goldreich-Levin theorem for finite fields due to Dodis et al.~\cite{Dodis10}, as well as recent work by Bitansky, Brakerski and Kalai.~\cite{BBK22} which shows that a large class of classical reductions can be generically converted into a quantum reductions.
+This allows us to obtain a quantum Goldreich-Levin theorem for large fields, which we prove in \Cref{sec:QGL}.
+Specifically, we can show that a distinguisher $\algo D$ that, given auxiliary input \textsc{Aux}, can distinguish between $(\vec u,\vec u^\intercal \vec x_0)$ and $(\vec u,r)$ with advantage $\eps$ can be converted into a quantum extractor that can extract ${\vec x_0}$ given \textsc{Aux} in time $\poly(1/\eps,q)$ with probability $\poly(\eps,1/q)$.\\